Grover: Super Grover

 Grover has a semi-secret superhero identity as the well-meaning but inept Super Grover, sometimes presented as the alter ego of Grover Kent, "ace doorknob salesman for Acme, Inc".
 Originally his superhero costume consisted of a pink cape and medieval knight's helmet, with a Superman-style crest on both the cape and his T-shirt, bearing a letter "G" on his chest instead of "S".
 During the 1970s and 1980s, Sesame Street ran a series of Super Grover sketches spoofing the classic Adventures of Superman series (in the opening of these, his name was hyphenated "Super-Grover").
 An announcer (Jerry Nelson) introduced each episode with the lines:

 Presenting the further adventures of everybody's favorite hero.
 The man who's faster than lightning, stronger than steel, and smarter than a speeding bullet.
 It's...
 Super Grover!

 With that, a fanfare sounds, Super Grover bursts through a paper wall bearing his crest, fruitlessly tries to move his helmet up off his eyes, and adds, "And I am cute, too!"

 Announcer: And now, on to our story.

 Super Grover: Yes!
 On to our story!

-From there, episodes followed a simple formula: Super Grover is flying somewhere over Metro City when he hears the cries of a Muppet child in some small trouble and immediately sails in to assist.
+From there, episodes followed a simple formula: Super Grover is flying somewhere over Metro City when he hears the cries of a Muppet child in some minor distress and immediately sails in to assist.
 The excited child is quickly disillusioned as Super Grover crash-lands nearby.
-From there, Grover continues to be enthusiastic but no help whatsoever, his "dramatic" feats of strength or speed serving only to kill time while the child solves the problem on their own and wanders off.
+From there, Grover continues to be enthusiastic but no help whatsoever; his "dramatic" feats of strength and/or speed serve only to kill time...and also, more often than not, to exacerbate the situation.
+Meanwhile, the child solves the problem on their own and wanders off.
 By then, Grover's efforts have usually landed him in a comical predicament of his own.